-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 Whatever happened to this guy?

-In case you’ve been living under a rock on the moon for the past years, you’ll be aware that Solskjaer is currently the manager of Man Utd after replacing Jose Mourinho in 2018.
+In case you’ve been living under a rock on the moon for the past five years, you'll be very aware that Solskjaer replaced Jose Mourinho as Man Utd manager in 2018 (a scenario nobody would have envisaged 11 years earlier).

+While the Norwegian enjoyed some great moments during his three-year tenure, Solskjaer was relieved of his duties in 2021 after results and performance-levels spiralled.

+Nevertheless, the Baby-Faced Assassin will always love United - and the fans will always love him.

 Dong Fangzhuo